 All Saints’ Church in Hokitika is of great significance to New Zealand’s history and the South Island in particular.
 It is a Category I listed heritage building and a WWI Memorial and a rare example of the early use of reinforced concrete cavity construction.
 The Church required urgent repairs to prevent further deterioration through water ingress and seismic upgrade work.

-Salmond Reed Architects has been involved in the upgrade of the Melanesian Mission in Mission Bay, in association with Herbst Architects and their striking new restaurant pavilion.
+Salmond Reed Architects was the heritage architect for the upgrade of the Melanesian Mission in Mission Bay, in association with Herbst Architects and their striking new restaurant pavilion.

 Mission Bay, Auckland